DaleFielding/weather4kids/README.md

 * Responsive on all device sizes.
 * Meta descriptions included to improve SEO.
 * Semantic elements, alt attributes and sr attributes to assist with accessibility/screen readers.
+* Connected to a weather api (WeatherAPI.com) where data is fetched and displayed dynamically across the webpage.

 ### Site Header
 * Includes the Logo, which directs to the home page when clicked.